Soro82/book-horse-riding-lesson/README.md

 * I used agile methodology for this project as it required a lot of planning.
 * The Kanban Board was created using GitHub.
 The link to the board is [here](https://github.com/users/Soro82/projects/2).
 * I used six milestones for the project, one for each Epic.
-* The milestones were helpful in tracking my progress through the project.
+* The milestones helped to track my progress through the project.
-* The User Stories were divided up into three categories - must have, should have and could have.
+* The User Stories were divided into three categories - must have, should have and could have.
-* I used labels to categorise the user stories.
+* I used labels to categorize the user stories.
-* The User Story for the user to enter their age and height when registering is the only User Story incomplete.
+* The User Story for users to enter their age and height when registering is the only User Story incomplete.
-* I had originally planned to add this to the website because I had intended for the admin user to assign horses to each booking. * I decided to allow the user to choose which horse they would like to book instead.
+* I had originally planned to add this to the website because I had intended for the admin user to assign horses to each booking.
+* I decided to allow the user to choose which horse they would like to book instead.

 ### Epics